Oliviasirard0525/latinpractice/reading1.md

 The gentitive case; filium  ✅

 (4) What is the antecedent of hic?
-Hecules  ❌
+Antaeus (fixed) ❌

 (5) What case is armis?
 The dative case.  ❌

 (6) Explain the construction cum eo?  ✅ cum + abl= with (preposition) eo= masculine ablative = he